-Today I’m going to tell you about a firearm that is near and dear to my heart, the Beretta Cougar my first handgun.
+Today I’m going to tell you about a firearm that is near and dear to my heart, themy first .
 This Particular handgun was brought to the market in 1994 and received a slightly less than stellar reception.
-This can be attributed to two things in my opinion, Beretta‘s famously understated advertising and the Glock craze that was going on at the time and still continues today.
+This can be attributed to two things in my opinion, ‘s famously understated advertising and the craze that was going on at the time and still continues today.
 Don’t get me wrong, the Glock is a fine firearm, but it is far from the only game in town.